ddorn/cv/resume.typ

 = Volunteering
 #entry([Founder and President of the Safe AI Lausanne student association],
-  [Led a team of 8 through the design of a strategy, resulting in a 10-day winter school on systemic AI risks, 3 talks and 2 panel discussions with a total of 10 experts, and giving a talk for TEDxEcublens.
+  [Led a team of 8 through the design of a strategy, resulting in a 10-day winter school on systemic AI risks, 3 talks, and 2 panel discussions with a total of 10 experts, and delivering a talk for TEDxEcublens.
 ],
   [Sep.
 22 -- March 24],
   Lausanne,